nvrlift/CyclePresetPlugin/README.md

 # How often a vote takes place
 # Minimum 1, Default 5
 TransitionDurationMinutes: 10
-# Should content manager download links be updated
-UpdateContentManager: true
 # Tracks that can be voted on
 # CM field only required with UpdateContentManager: true
 AvailableTracks: